yext/pages-starter-react-locations/README.md

 1. ESLint - catches errors in your code
 1. Prettier - formats your code (you can add .prettierrc to override any default settings)
 1. TypeScript - adds typing to Javascript for a better developer experience

-## Temporary Changes / Additional Notes

-### .npmrc

-This file is necessary while this repository is private.
-You will need to add an environment variable called `NPM_TOKEN` in your branch settings in the Yext Pages UI.
-You can create the token via the https://npmjs.org 'Access Tokens' section.
-You will also need to export `NPM_TOKEN` in ~/.bash_profile locally as well (`npm login` doesn't seem to work when this file exists in the repo).